 Fee and Health Insurance Remission

 Graduate Assistant Appointments are eligible for remission of both Mandatory and Optional fees.
-Mandatory fees include those associated with the Health Center, Associated Students, Athletics, Student Services and Assistance, Technology and Recreation Center.
-Optional fees include things like Blaster Card activation, graduation, late registration, etc. While remission of a Mandatory fee payment would automatically include payment of fees associated with all of the items listed above, remission of Optional fee payments must be explicitly listed as part of the appointment, as these are not normally included as part of the Mandatory fee payment.
-Students incurring fees associated with their enrollment at Mines and who are on Graduate Assistant Appointments that do not, as part of the appointment remiss these fees, are responsible for payment of the required fees.
+Mandatory fees include those associated with the Health Center, Athletics, Student Services, Technology, and Recreation Center.
+Optional fees include costs such as Blaster Card activation, graduation, late registration, etc. While remission of a Mandatory fee payment would automatically include payment of fees associated with all of the items listed above, remission of Optional fee payments must be explicitly listed as part of the appointment, as these are not normally included as part of the Mandatory fee payment.
+Students incurring fees associated with their enrollment at Mines and who are on Graduate Assistant Appointments that do not cover these fees as part of the appointment are responsible for payment of the required fees.

-Additionally, Health Insurance is required of all students as a Mandatory Health Insurance fee; unless a student can prove coverage through another plan.
-Graduate Assistant Appointments are eligible for remission of the required Health Insurance fee.
-Students who incur a Health Insurance fee while on a Graduate Assistant Appointment that does not remit, as part of the appointment, the Health Insurance fee are responsible for payment of this Mandatory fee.
+Additionally, Health Insurance is required of all students as a Mandatory Health Insurance fee unless a student can prove coverage through another plan.
+Students must either sign up for or formally waive (with proof of alternate coverage) the Mines Student Health Insurance Plan (SHIP) here.
+Graduate Assistant Appointments are eligible for remission of the required Health Insurance fee if they have demonstrated other coverage and waived SHIP.
+Students who incur a Health Insurance fee while on a Graduate Assistant Appointment that does not cover this fee as part of the appointment are responsible for payment of this Mandatory fee.

 Graduate Hourly Appointments are not eligible for Mandatory Fee or Health Insurance remission as part of the Graduate Hourly Appointment.